mo-hi/mo-hi.github.io/README.md

 # Mo-Hi

 My personal collection of basic javascript and css.
-The main documentation is on the io page: [https://mo-hi.github.io/]
+The main documentation is on this github.io page: [https://mo-hi.github.io/]

 - test JS: Super light-weight javascript class for testing javascript code.
 - b JS: Basis javascript and prototype functions.